gopi9800/weather-application/README.md

 # weather-application

-This is weather application used to find the temparature at given city
+This is a dynamic and responsive weather application using HTML, CSS, and JavaScript.
+This application fetches real-time weather data from the OpenWeatherMap API and displays it in an intuitive user interface